tanaikech/gonetatmo/README.md

   1. A bug was removed.
      - When the outer module is not active, an error occurred.
 In this version, this bug was removed.

+<a name="v102"></a>

+- v1.0.2 (January 3, 2020)

+  1. It seems that the specification of `github.com/urfave/cli` was changed by the update of [https://github.com/urfave/cli](https://github.com/urfave/cli).
+By this, when `go get -u github.com/tanaikech/gonetatmo` is run, an error occurred.
+So this error was removed.

 [TOP](#top)